 When you have critical assets to protect, it is important to rely on a security system that provides continuous access and that can tolerate hardware failures without any system interruption.
 Security Center provides multiple mechanisms to ensure the system is up at all times and critical information is always available.
-Security Center's role-based architecture ensures Failover by allowing each role to be powered by multiple servers, reducing the risk of a single point of failure.
+Security Center's role-based architecture ensures failover by allowing each role to be powered by multiple servers, reducing the risk of a single point of failure.

 Get Built-in Failover Directory and Load Balancing

 To simplify the user experience, Security Center also offers two mechanisms for database synchronization: backup and restore mode, and SQL Mirroring mode.
-The backup and restore mode consists of transferring the primary database to the Failover Directory servers at a pre-defined interval, and the SQL Mirroring mode offers continuous synchronization.
+The backup and restore mode consists of transferring the primary database to the Directory failover servers at a pre-defined interval, and the SQL Mirroring mode offers continuous synchronization.

 Ensure Uninterrupted Video Streaming

 In the eventually that all Directories become unavailable, you will lose connection to the system and thus will not have the ability to execute new actions and commands.
 In this degraded mode, the Uninterrupted Video Streaming feature of Security Center will preserve access to live video streaming so you can keep an eye on the cameras even if the system is partially interrupted.

 Minimize Video Recording Loss with Failover and Redundant Archiving